wdi-sg/gitbook-2018/05-express/express-intro/00node.md

 3: two=three
 4: four
 ```

+### Unix environment variables: A Refresher
+When we write apps, we have certain global "environment" variables that are different for each context or **installed environment**. -The enviroment that you are running the app in.

+Examples:

+- a variable for whether or not the app is running on your mac computer, or on a server, or on a "cloud" virtual server.
+- a variable that holds the API credentials for accessing a Google API - (one for testing and one for "production")
+- a variable that hold the location of a certain configuration file or any disk location: `/Application/Google\ Chrome` etc.

 ### process.env
 The process.env property returns an object containing the user environment.
 Typically, the object looks like this.